-If you do as most web surfers and click the first result that pops up in the Google search engine results without checking, you may land on a copycat site.
+You may land on a copycat site if you do as most web surfers do and click the first result that pops up in the Google search engine results without checking.

 Copycat sites charge you a fee for services that are otherwise free.

 They may offer to help you obtain certain documents and charge you more for them than the official government sites do.